beehive-lab/TornadoVM/docs/source/truffle-languages.rst

   $JAVA_HOME/bin/gu install r

-Executing a TornadoVM program through Graal's Polyglot API
+2. Executing a TornadoVM program through Graal's Polyglot API
 ---------------
-To invoke a TornadoVM Task Graph (written in Java) through Python, R or JavaScript code, the following steps must be followed.
+In the following example, we will iterate over the necessary steps to invoke a TornadoVM computation from Python, JavaScript and R programs, using the ``MyCompute`` class from the TornadoVM examples module.
+However, users can create their own Java classes with the code to be accelerated following the TornadoVM API guidelines :ref:`programming`.

 * Step 1:
-    Create a variable that is of your Java class type.
+    Create a variable that is of the Java class type.

     **Python**